cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/christophers_christmas_mission_1975.md

 description = """"Christopher's Christmas Mission"- A tale about a boy who steals Christmas gifts from the wealthy to give to the poor people of Stockholm, while working in a post office on Christmas Eve.""" year = "1975"
 [taxonomies]
-xmas_genres = ['TV Movie', 'Family', 'Animation', 'International Films'] [extra] film_url = """https://letterboxd.com/film/christophers-christmas-mission/"""
+xmas_genres = ['Family', 'International Films', 'TV Movie', 'Animation'] [extra] film_url = """https://letterboxd.com/film/christophers-christmas-mission/"""
 tmdb_poster_path = """/bK3Wv9vN29pTPtC65qvkIaEOsN5.jpg"""